Teradata/covalent-echarts/src/platform/echarts/dataset/README.md

   + Sets the JS config object if you choose to not use the property inputs.
   + Note: [config] input properties will override input values

-There are also three property inputs:
+There are also has several property inputs:s

 + id?: string
   + It can be used to refer the component in option or API.